 Another consideration is budget.
 When budgeting for where your going to live think about income including financial aid and compare to your monthly expenses such as tuition, utilities, groceries, gas, cable tv, laundry, furniture and your rent.
 After this consideration you will be able to tell how much rent you will be able to afford without having to stress about making your payments on time.
 If a budget worksheet will help, they are available through the Office of Financial Aid webpage or in the Off-Campus Life Student Handbook.

 After thinking about these things another thing to think about is roommates.
 Finding a roommate can be difficult, but possible.
 Think about what is important to you when it comes to housing such as cleanliness, noise levels, activities that both roommates like to be involved with, etc. and then express these things to people you are considering moving in with, so as to determine if living together is a possibility.
 There are activities such as Roommate Roundups that can help you to find new and possible roommates, check the Off-Campus Life Calendar for dates.

 When looking to sign a lease it is important to understand the different requirements, such as security deposits or early termination of the lease.
 Before signing, go to Student Legal Services with the lease for them to explain to you what the lease entails.

 This is a very relative question, the answer is dependent on when you are looking to move.
 If you are looking for a place to live during the summer it will be important to consider your options a little earlier than if you need a place to live in the fall.
 However, it is important to know that many apartment complexes or property managers will not know their availability until February or March, and in some cases as late as April.
-This doesn’t mean that you will have to wait this long to decide on a place to live, some complexes have waiting lists that they can put you on to reserve a spot when they come available.
+This doesn’t mean that you will have to wait that long to decide on a place to live; some complexes have waiting lists that they can put you on to reserve a spot when they come available.